FACTBOX-China's reform tally since November policy meeting

 Feb 21 - The central bank gives operational details for cross-border yuan deals made through Shanghai free trade zone.

-Feb 20 - Sinopec Corp, Asia's largest oil refiner, says it will sell up to 30 percent of its retail business to private investors in a multi-billion dollar revamp.
+Feb 20 - Sinopec Corp (0386.HK), Asia's largest oil refiner, says it will sell up to 30 percent of its retail business to private investors in a multi-billion dollar revamp.

 JANUARY